 Aurora Health Care was established in 1984.
-The sites that now constitute Aurora Health Care and the Milwaukee Clinical Campus have partnered with the UW School of Medicine and Public Health for over 40 years to recruit and train physicians.
-Aurora’s mission is to promote health, prevent illness and provide state of the art diagnosis and treatment whenever and wherever we can best meet people’s individual and family needs.
+In 2018, Aurora Health Care merged with Advocate Health Care to form Advocate Aurora Health, one of the 10 largest hospital systems in the United States.
+The sites that now constitute Advocate Aurora Health and the Milwaukee Clinical Campus have partnered with the UW School of Medicine and Public Health for over 40 years to recruit and train physicians.
+Advocate Aurora’s mission is to promote health, prevent illness and provide state of the art diagnosis and treatment whenever and wherever we can best meet people’s individual and family needs.

 The research program of the Center for Urban Population Health is population-focused and community-based, with a health and wellness perspective and a strong commitment to cultural diversity.
 The center's research programs focus on projects that address the health needs of women and children, the aging population, underrepresented communities and the economically disadvantaged.

 The Children's Health Alliance of Wisconsin is the state's voice for children's health.
 The alliance influences public policy, raises awareness and promotes best practices.
 The alliance has projects focused on injury prevention and death review, asthma, lead poisoning, oral health, and grief and bereavement.